Covera Covera

 What Is Full Coverage Car Insurance?

 Full coverage combines liability, collision, and comprehensive protection.
-In Surprise, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms, and wildlife crossings.
+In Surprise, AZ, this combination addresses the risks specific to Arizona driving — including extreme heat, monsoon storms, dust storms (haboobs), and wildlife crossings.

 Comprehensive coverage covers non-collision events: theft, weather damage, dust storms, flooding, and animal strikes.
-In Arizona, this is especially important — Surprise is home to several major MLB spring training facilities — the Kansas City Royals and Texas Rangers train here — creating significant seasonal traffic spikes that affect year-round insurance rates.
+In Surprise, this is especially important — Surprise hosts MLB spring training for the Kansas City Royals and Texas Rangers — creating significant seasonal traffic surges that affect year-round insurance rates.

 What Full Coverage Doesn't Cover